Sarabostani-Classroom/Android-RetrofitTutorial/README.md

 # RetrofitTutorial
 A simple android application that uses Retrofit library to read data from a REST api.
-This is sample project created for a tutorial published here

 The project uses following libraries